RealEstateWebApps/Real-Estate-by-ReWebApps/readme.txt

 Author URL: http://www.realestatewebapps.com/
 Contributors: Andrew Bowen, Brandon Hubbard
 Donate link: http://www.realestatewebapps.com/
-Tested up to: 3.5.1
+Tested up to: 3.7.1
-Stable tag: 1.4.5
+Stable tag: 1.5.6
 Tags: real estate, realestate, properties, agents, ReWebApps, Real Estate Web Apps, nextgen-gallery, nextgen gallery, real estate wordpress
 License: GPLv3

 == Description ==

-<h3>Currently in BETA release</h3>
+<h3>NOTICE: This plugin is no longer being supported.</h3>

+NOTICE: The Real Estate by ReWebApps plugin is no longer being supported.
+The plugin is currently used to display your Properties/Neighborhoods/Agents/Testimonials.
+Please start migrating to an IDX service or another WordPress Plugin solution.
+Please contact your Designer and/or Developer if you have any questions.
+Any galleries created with NextGen-Gallery Plugin will NOT be removed when the plugin is uninstalled.
+We recommend you first backup your data please use the WordPress Export Tool before un-installing the plugin.

 The Real Estate by ReWebApps plugin for wordpress gives users the ability to manage Agents, Properties, and Neighborhoods all inside Wordpress.

-Note: Currently this plugin is in beta, in order to use you would need to create template files within your theme.

 == Credits ==